e1r1k/INF367A-Spaceship-Titanic/README.md

 **How to run the code:**

 You need to create an access token for the tabpfn_client library.
 You do this by going to https://priorlabs.ai and clicking try TabPFN now, then you sign in/login.
 On your site you have your personal access token under API-keys.
-Create a .env file on your pc and write TABPFN_TOKEN= and write in you personal token here.
+Create a .env file on your pc and write TABPFN_TOKEN= you personal token.

 We have provided all the datasets in the datasets/ folder, and all forest diffusion models in the folder forest_diffusion_models/.